 For patients who require an extended recovery time after implantation, the entire process can take as long as nine months.
 For patients who heal quickly and have good bone quality, the process can go much faster.

 Patients who are affected by systemic health problems, including diabetes and leukemia, may not be able to undergo implant surgery because such illnesses can interfere with the body’s ability to heal.

 All-on-4 is a breakthrough dental implant procedure that can replace an entire row or both rows of teeth.
 It’s called All-on-4 because all the replacement prosthetic teeth fit on as few as four implants, making for a more straightforward, cost-effective procedure than replacing an entire row using traditional implants.
 All-on-4 helps people with dental problems that affect their entire mouth experience the benefits of implants.

 Dentures are removable, while All-on-4 permanently replaces your missing or damaged teeth with prosthetics that look and function just like healthy, natural teeth.
 You may find All-on-4 much more comfortable and convenient than dentures.
 All-on-4 fits like natural teeth, so you’ll likely find speaking and chewing food much easier than you would with dentures, which cover the roof of your mouth.

 All-on-4 can restore your dental health if you have problems with your teeth that impact your entire mouth.
 These problems may include multiple loose, damaged, or missing teeth, a loss of bone in your jaw, or just poor dental health in general.

-Once your jaw is has healed, a process that takes about six months, Dr. LuBovich will fit you with your customized, permanent replacement teeth, which will look and function just like natural teeth.
+Once your jaw is has healed, a process that takes about six months, Dr. Cottrill will fit you with your customized, permanent replacement teeth, which will look and function just like natural teeth.